 MVPs should be given strong preferential treatment, seeing how every single MVP award winner of that time period made the NBA at 50 team.
 If we followed that standard, this would add Kevin Durant, Allen Iverson, Kevin Garnett, Derrick Rose, and Steph Curry to the list.
 I feel comfortable with most of those names.
 Derrick Rose, the league’s youngest ever MVP at age 22, shouldn’t make the team.
 Rose is difficult because after his early MVP, he has spent the better part of the next 3 seasons on the bench with injuries.
 His peak was too short and his body of work is seriously lacking to edge out some of the others on this list.
 I leave D-Rose off my list.

 It also may be a bit premature to add Steph Curry to the list as well.
 He has played only 6 seasons and his body of work, while impressive makes it difficult to select him at this point.
-Remember 1996-97 when the NBA at 50 voters were criticized for selecting Shaquille O’Neal to the team after playing in only 5 NBA seasons?
+Remember 1996-97 when the NBA at 50 voters were criticized for selecting Shaquille O’Neal as one of the 50 Greatest after playing in only 5 NBA seasons?
 Shaq by that point had already been to 5 All-Star Games, won Rookie of the Year, bagged a scoring title, and been named to 4 All-NBA teams.
 Curry’s resume doesn’t quite stack up to Shaq’s at that time, Curry stays off the list for now.
 So I add Durant (9) with his MVP and 4 scoring titles, Iverson (10) with his MVP and 4 scoring titles, Garnett (11) #10 All-Time Rebounder and MVP to the list.

 Now I consider those players who are standouts, but have not automatically qualified under one of these other rules.

-Gary Payton (12) was one of the all-time great defenders and a perennial All-Star.
+Gary Payton (12) was one of the all-time greatest defenders and a perennial All-Star.
 Payton’s 9 All-Star teams, 9 All-NBA nods, Defensive Player of the Year award, 21,813 points, and 2,445 steals (#4 All-Time) snag him a spot.

 Ray Allen (13) and his 24,505 points almost secured an automatic spot, but he fell just short.
 Finishing as the all-time leader in three-pointers made, two championships, and 10 All-Star Games appearances earn him a spot.